Glareascum/dotfiles/README.md

 # Dotfiles
-Personal linux configuration, highly based on tokyonight color scheme.
+Personal linux configuration, highly based on [catppuccin](https://github.com/catppuccin) color scheme.
 Setup subject to change without any reason depending on how I feel with this configuration.

 Actually the current setup includes:
 - **i3** window manager: Small editing from the default configuration;
-- **Kitty** as terminal emulator, I just added some themes grabbed from github, current one: nordic by [AlexvZyl](https://github.com/AlexvZyl/nordic.nvim).
+- **Kitty** as terminal emulator, I just added some themes grabbed from github, current one: *catppuccin mocha flavor*
 - **Picom** with basically the default configuration;
-- **Starship** for shell customization, with basically the default configuration, mainly changed the prompt;
+- **Starship** for shell customization, with basically the default configuration, mainly changed the prompt and colorscheme *catppuccin*;
-- **Polybar** as bar, theme: nordic by [AlexvZyl](https://github.com/AlexvZyl/nordic.nvim);
+- **Polybar** as bar, theme: *catppuccin mocha flavor*
 - **NVim** as text editing engine.
 Currently highly customized (of course).
-Current theme: noridic by [AlexvZyl](https://github.com/AlexvZyl/nordic.nvim)
+Current theme: *catppuccin macchiato flavor*

 ## Nvim
 Still learning about Nvim, so I tried to comment at best the various files, I hope to get better at those file in the future (maybe some plugins are not configured at best).